 Filing and Registration

-It is necessary to file a design registration in order to protect your designs.
+Copyright law may not adequately protect your designs, especially when your product has been mass produced.
+It may be necessary to file a design registration in order to protect your designs.
 We can file and prosecute design applications, both nationally and internationally for you.
+Registration will also facilitate commercial dealings like asset transfers and licensing.
+We can prepare and file design applications for you in Singapore and worldwide.